pingcap/tidb-bench/tpch/README.md

-TPC-H Benchmark, specific for TiDB only
+TPC-H Benchmark, specific for MySQL/TiDB
 ## Introduction

 This is ported from https://github.com/xinglin/tpch.
 But do a lot change to make it work easier when the scale factor fo TPC-H is large.